Released September 19, 2025

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Maine fell to 59.9 percent in June from 60 percent in the prior month.
+The labor force participation rate in Maine remained unchanged at 59.8 percent in August.

 The 10-year high for the labor force participation rate in Maine was 63.7 percent occurring in June 2017, and the 10-year low was 58.2 percent occurring in August 2020.